A Tutorial on 5G Positioning: Introduction

-Within such an evolution for the telecommunication market, \ac{5G} positioning stands out as a key fundamental enabler that promises to unlock and revolutionize location-based services~\cite{Bartoletti_book_2023, Melazzi2021,laoudias_survey_2018, 7583720, 10101780}.
-Positioning has historically been a desired feature of cellular communications~\cite{RosRauGon:J18}; however, with the deployment of \ac{5G} networks, it has undergone a paradigm shift, leveraging the unique capabilities of this new generation of wireless technology in providing unprecedented accuracy \cite{Popovski_j14}.
+Within such an evolution for the telecommunication market, \ac{5G} positioning stands out as a key fundamental enabler that promises to unlock and revolutionize location-based services~\cite{Bartoletti_book_2023, Melazzi2021}.
+Positioning has been a desired feature of cellular communications since the \ac{2G}~\cite{RosRauGon:J18}; however, with the deployment of \ac{5G} networks, it has undergone a paradigm shift, leveraging the unique capabilities of this new wireless technology in providing unprecedented location accuracy~\cite{Popovski_j14, 10101780}, navigation augmentation capabilities and competitiveness against other technologies~\cite{laoudias_survey_2018}.